 This section lays out the framework for how AEMO conducts sensitivity analysis and how this analysis is considered in selecting the ODP.
 The use of sensitivity analysis provides an opportunity for AEMO to test the robustness of the CDP rankings, the magnitude of net market benefits, and the importance that should be placed on accuracy of particular assumptions to strengthen the validity of the analysis.
-Sensitivities are deviations from a scenario that adjusts a single assumption, or at most a single combination of assumptions.
-These sensitivities are applied to one or more of the scenarios and effectively substituted for that scenario/set of scenarios in the CBA analysis.
+Sensitivities are deviations from a scenario that adjusts a single assumption, or at most a single combination of related assumptions.